Katharine Tyler (PI) University of Exeter

 I am the project’s principal investigator.
 I am an Associate Professor in Social Anthropology in the Department of Sociology, Philosophy and Anthropology at the University of Exeter.
 My work is founded upon reflexive, multi-sited, residential ethnographic fieldwork within urban, suburban and semi-rural locales of Britain.
 I have published articles and books on the following themes: conviviality and racism; whiteness and social class; the idea of the English village as a classed and racialised space; the formation of interracial (mixed-race) identities; race and genetic technologies; ethnicity, the state and collective action; Englishness, whiteness and the legacies of Empire; the anthropology of Britain.

 As the project’s principle investigator, I have overall responsibility for the leadership and successful completion of this project.
-I will also carry out 12 months of ethnographic fieldwork in Exeter and Devon.
+I will also carry out 12 months of ethnographic fieldwork in the South West.